rmendels/rerddapXtracto/README.md

 rerddapXtracto - R package for accessing environmental data using rerddap  (**For Testing Purposes Only**)

 ******
-This version is updated to work with `rerddap` Version 0.6.0, earlier versions can fail
+This version is updated to work with `rerddap` Version 0.6.0, earlier versions can fail.
+This version is now on CRAN,  as is `plotdap`.
 ******

 The big change with this version is the ability to cross the dateline for datasets that are